-After all, preparing for life-changing journeys—like backpacking the John Muir Trail, trekking the Tour du Mont Blanc, or slow traveling through unfamiliar landscapes and foreign lands—fills my soul with purpose, excitement and a sense of being fully alive.
-Similarly, that same quiet thrill comes from bikepacking the C&O Canal and GAP Trail, boondocking in remote mountain ranges with our teardrop trailer, or pedaling through the timeless towns along the Erie Canal.
+Preparing for life-changing journeys, like backpacking the John Muir Trail, trekking the Tour du Mont Blanc, or slow traveling through foreign lands, fills my soul with purpose and a sense of being fully alive.

-But here’s what I’ve discovered along the way: while training for these big adventures, I stumbled into something just as beautiful, just as meaningful—micro adventures.
+While training for big adventures, I stumbled into something just as beautiful, just as meaningful—micro adventures.

 What Is a Micro Adventure?